sarthakagrawal927/shop-dash/README.md

 Things left:

-1) Edit Category
-2) Add SubCategory
+1) Add SubCategory
-3) Edit SubCategory
+2) Edit SubCategory
-4) Remove SubCategory
+3) Remove SubCategory

 I am very much inclined towards the single large object approach as it will not only reduce the number of changes I need to do but it will also keep the code cleaner.
 In multiple array of object approach editing the category would mean editing in every item too which is a lot of hassle.
 Since the deadline of internship is a bit too near and I am not interested anymore I'll skip this for now.
 Hoping to complete this project in future with single array of objects.